doubleedesign/testing-notebook/docs/case-studies/wc-custom-pricing/wp-integration.md

 test_tools: [Pest, Jest]
 sidebarDepth: 0
 ---

-# Using the WordPress REST API to integration test a plugin

 :::info
 This article follows on from the [Custom Pricing](wc-custom-pricing.md) case study, but can be used as a general guide as well.